18F/MorrisDataDecorator/README.md

 Status
 ------

+This project is currently in a mostly broken state because I have been using primarily in service to two other projects, PricesPaidGUI and PricesPaidAPI.
+This is valuable, because I am building a SOLR storage mechanism for it; however, I am also attempting to reuse part of the GUI in both projects, and have not re-styled things for this project.

+However, eventually it will be nice to have SOLR persistence.

 As of now, if you install the Morris data decorator and the necessary Python components and then host it, you will have a GUI that lets you upload a list of URLs.
 You can then circle through these URLs, which are rendered in an IFrame, voting on them, tagging them, and collecting them into portfolios.
 You can then